lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 #### getUpdateComplete() {#getUpdateComplete}

-To await additional conditions state before fulfilling the `updateComplete` promise, override the `getUpdateComplete` method.
+To await additional conditions before fulfilling the `updateComplete` promise, override the `getUpdateComplete()` method.
 For example, it may be useful to await the update of a child element here.
 First await `super.getUpdateComplete()`, then any subsequent state.

 <div class="alert alert-info">
 It's recommended to override the `getUpdateComplete` method instead of the `updateComplete` getter to ensure compatibility with users who are using TypeScript's ES5 output (see [TypeScript#338](https://github.com/microsoft/TypeScript/issues/338)).